allieoleary/CompBioLabsAndHomework/README.txt

-I think this repository will be where I submit my homework for this class, as well as my lab work.
-It could also be where Professor Flaxman shares information with us about what we will be doing for the class.
+This repository will be where I submit my homework and lab work for the class EBIO 4420, at CU Boulder.
+It is a way of communicating information between students and professor in the class.